akashsoren1993/Purple_Review_Crawler/README.md

  - `python purple_review_crawler.py`

-The script will scrape review data for each product ID in the CSV file and save the data in separate CSV files named "data1.csv", "data2.csv", and so on.
+This script will scrape review data for each product ID in the CSV file and save the data in separate CSV files named "data1.csv", "data2.csv", and so on.

 # Note: